for Long-Term Care

 With the Deficit Reduction Act of 2005, the federal government sent a clear message to Americans — paying for long-term care is your responsibility.

-The Act made it more difficult to qualify for Medi-Cal (Medicaid) paid long-term care.
+The new law made it more difficult to qualify for Medi-Cal (Medicaid) paid long-term care.
 It also expanded the Partnership Program, which was started in the early 1990s in four states: California, New York, Indiana, and Connecticut.

 The California Partnership for Long-Term Care Insurance Program is a collaboration or "partnership" among a state government, the private insurance companies selling long-term care insurance in that state, and state residents who buy long-term care Partnership policies.